 Series A in 2021

-HistoWiz, Inc. is a histology service company based in Brooklyn, New York, that specializes in processing, embedding, cutting, and staining mouse tissue specimens for cancer researchers in academia and the pharmaceutical industry.
-Founded in 2012, HistoWiz operates a fully automated histology laboratory and has developed an innovative online pathologist network.
-The company digitizes tissue samples and stores them in PathologyMap, its cloud database, which serves as a valuable resource for researchers.
-This platform not only facilitates rapid information exchange among medical scientists and research pathologists but also enhances data management and supports the integration of technology in pathology.
-By automating histopathology processes, HistoWiz aims to accelerate research and contribute to the discovery of new treatments for cancer.
+HistoWiz, Inc. is a histology service company based in Brooklyn, New York, that specializes in the processing, embedding, cutting, and staining of mouse tissue specimens for cancer researchers in academia and the pharmaceutical industry.
+Established in 2012, HistoWiz operates a fully automated histology laboratory and utilizes an innovative online pathologist network.
+The company processes and annotates tissue samples, which are then stored in its cloud-based database, PathologyMap.
+This platform serves as a valuable resource for researchers, facilitating efficient information exchange and enabling the integration of technology in digital pathology.
+By automating histopathology processes, HistoWiz aims to provide rapid turnaround times and support the advancement of cancer research through enhanced data management and experimental expertise.

 Ventyx Biosciences